 It is worth pointing out: Furthermore we consider two transactions as the same if they have the same sender, recipient, amount, date and note - even though they have different [albeit valid] signatures.
 This however is just an interpretation of reality.
 If people dislike it, we might change it later.
 For now we only allow one of them to be registered.

-Technically yes.
+Technically you can pay more than you own.
 Technically you are free to make an infinite number of transactions - amounting to an infinite number of Tell.
 However, if you do not own enough Tell, then if anyone tries to register a receipt proving the transaction, the person will find out you didn't seemingly own enough Tell [at least not whose receipts are registered].
 Therefore this only reduces your trustworthiness - and the recipient won't get an increased shadow balance.

 If you generate a receipt of a transaction you cannot afford, and send it to the recipient [or someone else] who registers it, then this reduces your trustworthiness.
 I.e: the receipt is registered as an 'insufficient funds receipt'.
 However, if you register the receipt of the transaction yourself, an error will be thrown, and the receipt won't get registered at all.
 This is to help you not accidentally damage your own trustworthiness.
 Therefore we suggest that you always register receipts of your own transactions yourself.